uriel1998/agaetr/README.md

 `gotumblr_ss.go`, *alongside* the original and update `agaetr.ini` appropriately.

 It makes the second line of the text file the hashtags of the post.
-It currently adds and empty one, and I don't know why.
+It currently adds and empty hashtag, and I don't know why.

 #### Daily Post